TACC-Cloud/agave-docs/docs/agave/guides/apps/basic-app-example.rst

 .. code-block:: shell

-   tapis jobs submit -W -F submit.json
+   tapis jobs submit -F submit.json

 When the job ends, you can use the ``jobs-output`` CLI script to retrieve the output.
 Here ``$JOB_ID`` is the id returned from the previous job submission.